How much does income protection insurance cost?

-Compare the cost of income protection brands below
+What is the average cost of income protection?

 - Age: Premiums will increase with age because you are more likely to be susceptible to medical conditions.

-- Whether you smoke: You may pay as much as 50% more for income protection insurance if you are a smoker.
-You can have your premiums changed to reflect non-smoker status if you have not smoked for 24 months.
+- Smoking status: You may pay as much as 50% more for income protection insurance if you are a smoker.

-- Pre-existing medical conditions you have: An insurer will need to know the nature of your condition and any current treatment you are currently receiving.
-There are conditions that will be excluded automatically and others that you may receive cover for if more information is provided.
+- Pre-existing medical conditions: There are conditions that will be excluded automatically and others that you may receive cover for if more information is provided.

-- Your occupation and how dangerous it is: This will also depend on the actual duties carried out on your occupation and their perceived level of risk.
+- Your occupation and how dangerous it is: This will also depend on your actual duties – for example, blue collar workers typically pay more.

-- Lifestyle factors: Potentially dangerous hobbies such as dirt bike riding or hang-gliding may result in an increase of the premium.
+- Lifestyle factors: Potentially dangerous hobbies such as dirt bike riding may result in an increase of the premium.

-- The waiting period you choose: A shorter waiting period will result in a higher premium.
+- The waiting period you choose: A shorter waiting period (so you can get paid sooner) will result in a higher premium.

 - Benefit period you choose.
-The longer your benefit period the higher the premium.
+The longer your benefit period (the time you're paid for) the higher the premium.

-Here's how your occupation can influence the cost of income protection
+How occupation and income can influence income protection costs

 How can I get cheap income protection that still provides enough cover?

-While it’s important to ensure you have adequate cover when you take out Income Protection Insurance, there are still ways you can save money and reduce the cost of your premium.
+Here are a few ways you can save money and reduce the cost of your income protection.

 - You can choose a longer waiting period such as 60 or 90 days before your benefit will start to be paid